Dinhtien0704/Butterpath/src/persona_tests/README.md

 # Persona Testing Module

-Test alternative writing personas for neighborhood descriptions using OpenRouter's Kimi K2 Thinking model.
+Test alternative writing personas for neighborhood descriptions using Kimi K2 Thinking model with OpenRouter.

 ## Purpose

 Explore how different AI models approach creative writing by comparing:
-- **Claude Sonnet 4**: Professional tour guide tone with comprehensive coverage
+- **Claude Sonnet 4.5**: Professional tour guide tone with comprehensive coverage
 - **Kimi K2 Thinking**: Authentic local perspective with emotional intelligence

 This module demonstrates how to leverage OpenRouter for enhanced writing capabilities and emotional resonance in AI-generated content.